Home/Thailand

 Chiang Mai works best when you give it enough time for food, temples and one slower day.

-Day 6: Chiang Mai Day Trip, Doi Suthep or Ethical Elephant / Nature Option
+Day 6: Chiang Mai Day Trip, Doi Suthep or Responsible Elephant / Nature Option

 Option A: Doi Suthep and a Light Nature Day